dsc-courses/dsc10-2022-fa/debugging.md

 ### How can Extension Students access Datahub?

 Extension students may receive separate accounts for the purpose of accessing Datahub.
-To look up your account information and reset any additional account passwords, visit [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php) and enter your AX account in the username field and your UID in the Student ID field (e.g. "axNNNN", "cs120sp20aa", etc.)
+To look up your account information and reset any additional account passwords, visit [this website](https://sdacs.ucsd.edu/~icc/index.php) and enter your AX account in the username field and your UID in the Student ID field (e.g. "axNNNN", "cs120sp20aa", etc.)

 ### My notebook won't load.
 Is Datahub down?

 Sometimes Datahub does have availability issues.
 Usually it is back up and running again within an hour.
 In other instances, there are some things you can do to get the notebook running again: Make sure your internet connection is working.
 If you can, restart your server by clicking the button at the top right labeled "Control Panel", then select "Stop My Server", followed by "Start My Server".
 If that doesn't work, try restarting your computer and using a different browser.
 Whenever you resume working on a notebook, run all cells you've previously completed.
-If your problem persists after trying all these steps, please notify us.
+If your problem persists after trying all these steps, please notify us on EdStem.